estruyf/blog-content/content/posts/2019-08-29-the-challenges-of-migrating-my-wordpress-site-to-hugo.md

 Another thing which helped me during the theme migration was an element which I added at the top of my post to navigate to the next page and the original page on Wordpress.
 This way I could easily compare both pages.

-{{< caption "/2019/08/migrate-to-hugo1.png" "Example of the next and original page navigation"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA7SURBVF3BSw5AUBBFwdOvPy9i/2s0YygR7TJWZdt+iE+GY2ZIwsfgkUAgREUQV99kJmc3SxXrnPy5GS8DPRMJfcGqOQAAAABJRU5ErkJggg==" "782" >}}
+{{< caption-new "/uploads/2019/08/migrate-to-hugo1.png" "Example of the next and original page navigation"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA7SURBVF3BSw5AUBBFwdOvPy9i/2s0YygR7TJWZdt+iE+GY2ZIwsfgkUAgREUQV99kJmc3SxXrnPy5GS8DPRMJfcGqOQAAAABJRU5ErkJggg==" "782" >}}

 ### Comments